 Minisatellite region contains repeated DNA sequences of 10 to 60 bp.
 5 to 50 repeats of it are present in our genome.
 For example, VNTRs.

-It is highly variable (polymorphic), unique and GC-rich sequences.
-As we said above, It is found mostly in the telomeric region (90% sequences).
+minisatellites are highly variable (polymorphic), unique, and GC-rich sequences.
+As we said above, It is found mostly in telomeric regions (90% sequences).

-Microsatellites are smaller than minisatellites.
-It’s ranging from 1-6 bp long and repeated 5 to 10 times.
+Contrary, microsatellites are smaller than minisatellites.
+It’s 1-6 bp long and repeated 5 to 10 times in a genome.
 For example, STR and SSR.
 Read more on STR- short tandem repeats.

-We have covered the entire article on VNTR and STR in genetic marker, for more detail understanding of genetic marker read the article: Genetic markers
+We have covered the entire article on VNTR and STR in genetic marker, for a more detailed understanding of genetic marker read the article: Genetic markers.

 The first microsatellite was discovered by Jeffrey and his coworkers in 1984.
 Although, the name microsatellite was given by Litt and Luty in 1989.